 - ii.
-Opaque frit or other opaque marker - 1.
+Opaque frit or other opaque, non-metallic marker - 1.
 Clear or low-iron glass

 - b.
-Surface two patterns only: VLR must be ≤ 15%

-i.
-Opaque frit or other opaque markers

-- 1. Clear or low-iron glass

-II.
-As viewed from surface one, all low emissivity (low-E) coatings must be behind pattern.
-III.
-A pattern of visual markers comprising one of the following elements or a combination:

-- a.
-Continuous solid lines at least $\frac{1}{2}$ wide and spacing equivalent to line width, measured edge to edge, up to < 2". - b.
+Surface two patterns only: VLR must be ≤ 15% - i.
+Opaque frit or other opaque, non-metallic markers - 1.
+Clear or low-iron glass - II.
+As viewed from surface one, all low emissivity (low-E) coatings must be behind pattern. - III.
+A pattern of visual markers comprising one of the following elements or a combination: - a.
+Continuous solid lines at least $\frac{1}{2}$ " wide and spacing equivalent to line width, measured edge to edge, up to < 2". - b.
 Circular, square, or irregular, solid shapes with spacing between shapes no less than diameter of pattern's visual markers and no more than 2", measured edge to edge.
-Each shape must have a minimum area of $\geq$ 0.049 in, which corresponds approximately with circles of diameter 1⁄4" (~6mm).
+Each shape must have a minimum area of ≥ 0.049 in2, which corresponds approximately with circles of diameter $\frac{1}{4}$ " (~6mm).